-Exness offers two types of crude oil contracts: UKOIL (Brent crude) and USOIL (WTI crude).
-Exness’s crude oil contracts are highly volatile, making them particularly popular among traders who aim to generate significant profits in a short period of time.
+Exness offers two types of crude oil instruments: UKOIL (Brent crude) and USOIL (WTI crude).
+Exness’s crude oil instruments are highly volatile and offer the potential for significant profits in a short period of time, making them particularly popular among traders.

 You can trade Exness’s crude oil instruments with a fixed leverage of 200x or 1,000x.
 Furthermore, Exness’s WTI crude oil is “swap-free,” meaning no swap points are charged, allowing you to enjoy long-term trading strategies while keeping costs low.

-At Exness, you can trade two types of crude oil contracts via CFDs (Contracts for Difference).
-Please familiarize yourself with the characteristics of these highly volatile crude oil contracts to ensure a smooth trading experience.
+At Exness, you can trade two types of crude oil contracts as CFDs (Contracts for Difference).
+Understand the characteristics of these highly volatile crude oil contracts and enjoy a smooth trading experience.

 When trading crude oil on Exness, it is important to understand the characteristics of crude oil price movements.
 By understanding the best times to trade and the optimal timing, you can enjoy trading crude oil while minimizing risk.